vncsms/WikiImagesCrawler/README.md

 - Install MongoDB
 - Install Pypy
-  - pip install mongo and requests
+  - pip install pymongo, requests and BeautifulSoup

+- This algorithm will crawler all articles you want.
+But if you need all articles you should executable in various tmux.
+- Maybe will take a few weeks to crawler all articles.